Abelia Plants

 The Glossy Abelia

-Glossy Abelia is somewhat taller about 5 ft. tall and wide.
-It produces small shiny leaves thus its name!
-It can tolerate full sun and partial shade it will bloom light pink flowers from early June till late October.
+Glossy Abelia is somewhat taller, about 5 ft. tall and wide.
+It produces small shiny leaves, thus its name!
+It can tolerate full sun and partial shade, and will bloom with light pink flowers from early June to late October.
 Plant several of them in a row for a nice short hedge.

 When it comes to landscaping, abelia plants offer a wide range of options.
 Their graceful arching branches can be pruned to create stunning hedges or borders.
 Their vibrant blooms attract butterflies and other pollinators, adding an extra touch of magic to your outdoor space.
 And let’s not forget about their foliage!
 With variegated leaves in shades of green, gold, and burgundy, abelia plants can provide year-round interest and color.